founder05/AdvancedWorldGenerator/README.md

 Full control of ores, plants, dungeons, ponds and many more

-Custom trees and other objects (BO2 and BO3)
+Custom trees and other objects (BO2, BO3, BO4 and BO5 (in work)

 Block replacement